Fiber to the x: Deployments

-In September 2010, the European Commission published a new "Recommendation for Regulated Access to NGA Networks" along with a list of measures to promote the deployment of fast broadband and next generation access networks.
+In September 2010, the European Commission published a new "Recommendation for Regulated Access to NGA Networks" along with a list of measures to promote the deployment of fast broadband and next-generation access networks.

-Portugal Telecom plans to complete its fiber-to-the-home nationwide roll out by 2020.
-Currently 200 mbs down, 100mbs up costs 22 euros per month.
+Portugal Telecom planned to complete its fiber-to-the-home (FTTH) nationwide rollout by 2020.
+The company’s telecommunications services are now operated under the MEO brand, which as of 2025 offers fiber connections with speeds of up to 10 Gbit/s, using XGS-PON technology, available in most urban areas of Portugal.